ggokoglann/2023-Year-Of-Swift/README.md

 17.01.2023_
 Today was the 33.day of the 100 days of swift challenge and today i started the project 7. learned a new thing called json today and it is short for javascript object notation wich is. a data transfer method. in project 7 we are getting the data from the source and showing it on a tableview and detail view.

+18.01.2023_
+at 34. day of a challenge today and i done the project 7 / day 2. in day 2 we made an most popular petitions tab to our app. and dame a function that gives an alert when some error happens in loading.